Broomfield, Somerset: International Music Concerts

 Since 2008 the village has been home to a series of international concerts including classical music, jazz, indie, folk and performance poetry.

 Events are held in barns, a large marquee, the parish church and village hall.

-The concerts, known as Music on the Quantocks, have attracted some of the world's finest musicians including flautist Sir James Galway, the legendary guitarist John Williams, the European Union Orchestra, and choral groups the Hilliard Ensemble and The Sixteen.
+The concerts, known as Music on the Quantocks, have attracted musicians from around the world including flautist Sir James Galway, the guitarist John Williams, the European Union Orchestra, and choral groups the Hilliard Ensemble and The Sixteen.

-Over 250 events have taken place.
+Over 300 events have taken place.
 Each was sold out.
 Concerts are rarely advertised.
 News about them is available only via a mailing list.

 Concerts resumed in June 2021 following a 15-month suspension due to the Coronavirus pandemic.

 Church

 The Church of St. Mary and All Saints was built in the 15th and 16th centuries.
 The church contains the laboratory table of Andrew Crosse, on which he carried out electrical experiments and an obelisk in his memory is in the churchyard.